RajDandhare/jenkins-pipeline-in-aws/README.md

 Now add two Files 'docker-build.yml', 'docker-deploy.yml' on location '/git-files/'repository_name/'.
 This Files will Build image and deploy container respectively.
 Use the files which is provided in this Repository.

 ### **Step 5 :**  Creating Pipeline

+> [!Note]
+> In software engineering, [CI/CD](https://www.redhat.com/en/topics/devops/what-is-ci-cd) or [CICD pipeline](https://www.redhat.com/en/topics/devops/what-cicd-pipeline) is the combined practices of continuous integration and continuous delivery or, less often, continuous deployment.
+They are sometimes referred to collectively as continuous development or continuous software development.

 Goto Jenkins DashBoard in Browser, Click on 'New item' to create First step of pipeline.
 <br />Select Pipeline, Name the project 'aws-pipeline'. <br />Then do the same as shown in below figures:-